-The association was built on her many committees that organise countless activities.
+The association is built on her many committees that organise countless activities.
 For instance, all kinds of study related activities are organised such as a conference, lectures, workshops and excursions.
-Beside there are many opportunities to make social contact by means of the various parties, travels and ‘borrels’, that are organised.
-As a member you can join all these activities and even better; you can organise them by yourselves!
+Besides that, there are many opportunities to make social contact by means of the various parties, travels and ‘borrels’, that are organised.
+As a member you can join all these activities and even better; you can organise them yourself!
 By joining one of the committees (see ‘committees’), you can ensure that we can keep enjoying the great events with a group of fellow VSPA members.

 The VSPA room

-The VSPA room is where the board (see ‘board’) stays every working day.
+The VSPA room is where you can the board (see ‘board’) every day.
 Here, they fulfill all of their board tasks, but the VSPA room is also a place for fun!
-All members are welcome to come together, and to chat with each other or with the board while enjoying a cup of coffee.
-Also you can borrow books and buy summaries.
-The VSPA room is situated in the G-building of the Roeterseiland Campus, room G-1.25.
-Do not hesitate to stop by once in a while!
+All members are welcome to come together and chat with each other or with the board.
+You can also buy summaries here and enjoy a free cup of coffee.
+The VSPA room is situated in the G-building of the Roeterseiland Campus, room GS.25.
+Do not hesitate to stop by!

 Opening hours of the VSPA room are as follows: